PHRASAL VERBS

 Blow over

-The scandal will soon blow over when the media will found someone else to attack.
+The scandal will soon blow over when the media will found someone else

 The snow flurry blew over all the night long.